chiselko6/scrabble/README.md

 ## Client-server

 The game should be hosted on a server, which should be available for connection by other players.

+### Local server

-The game has a simple CLI:
+For the local server the game can use a simple CLI:

     $ poetry run python run_cmd.py -h
     usage: scrabble [-h] {host,player} ...